Taika Seiyu Oyata

 If you read the Kaiten Weapon book pictured left, which is now out of print, you'll see it follows the life of the author as he is conscripted into the program.
 Copies frequently pop up on various used book sites, ebay and Amazon and it is well worth the read to gain insight into how Taika got there at such a young age.
 There are a lot of things the Navy was looking for in its weapon pilots.
 Initially it was volunteer, but later they began hunting for people that met a certain set of criteria.
 An example of this is sons that were not first born, of larger families.
 Taika met these criteria as well as others such as being single.
-He would have been quite young at the time of this conscription, anywhere between 14-15 in the last year of the war.
+He would have been quite young at the time of this conscription, around 14 in the last year of the war.
 At some point, he was moved into this program.
 There was a lot of training that these Navy conscripts undertook, it wasn't all torpedo piloting.
 They underwent conditioning as well as judo, kendo, naginata, yari, and iaido.
 He also studied sword drawing (iaido) from an old Bushi whose style was Gogai-Ryu.
 Once trained on the Kaiten, Taika’s family was informed he was killed and his death certificate issued.
 Prior to fulfilling his mission in his suicide submarine, WWII ended.
 Had the war lingered much longer, Taika would not be alive today.
 Members selected for these missions were given the rank of lieutenant at a minimum.